life-itself/community/content/blog/research-hackathon-may-2024.md

 ## Details

 - **What**: Have fun creating together around the theme of research for a "[Second Renaissance](https://secondrenaissance.net/)".
 Note: you can work on any project you like including your own personal one.
+More detail on theme below.
-- **When**: Friday 10th May 2pm to Saturday 11th May 2pm (European time)
+- **When**: Friday 10th May 5pm to Saturday 11th May 7pm (European time)
 - **Where**: Online on Zoom and at the [Bergerac Hub](https://lifeitself.org/hubs/bergerac).
 Please get in touch as soon as possible if you'd like to come in person so that we can share more information to arrange your stay.
 - **Who**: All welcome!
 - **Register**: [Register here with Google Forms](https://forms.gle/2CxPj5xg7daoshRm6)
-- **Schedule**: Friday 10th May 1400-1800 CEST and Saturday 11th May 1000-1400 CEST.
+- **Schedule**:  Kick-off Friday 10th May at 1700 CEST.
+Wrap-up Saturday 11th May at 1800 CEST.
 Full schedule below.
-Note you can drop in for only a part of the day.
 - **More questions?** See [FAQs](#faqs) below

 ## Table of Contents